 Forklifts, also called lift or fork trucks, are specialized vehicles used for lifting and lowering heavy materials.
 They are heavily used in storage warehouses and used to transport items from shelves to trucks and vice versa.
 According to OSHA, 11% of all forklifts will be involved in an accident.
 Approximately 85 fatalities per year occur from forklift accidents, with the majority occurring in the manufacturing and construction industries specifically.
 Furthermore, approximately 70% of all forklift accidents could be avoided with proper training and enforced policies.

-At Arnold & Itkin LLP, we are dedicated to standing up for the rights of workers who are endangered or have been injured by an unsafe work environment.
-If you or a loved one have been injured in a forklift accident, don’t hesitate to contact a Houston construction accident lawyer!
-We have recovered billions of dollars on behalf of our clients.
+At Arnold & Itkin, we stand up for the rights of workers who are endangered by unsafe work environments.
+If you or a loved one have been injured in a forklift accident, don’t hesitate to contact a Houston construction accident lawyer at our firm.
+We've recovered billions of dollars for our clients.

 Because forklifts are specialized vehicles, those who drive and operate forklifts must be specially certified.
 Many different certification centers around the nation comply with OSHA standards.
 Those who obtain certification for a forklift usually have to pass a knowledge-based test as well as field testing.
 There is a massive difference between operating a forklift and other small-scale work vehicles.